Kailash Mansarovar Yatra 2026

 Kailash Inner Kora (34km): A high-risk route involving the Khande Sanglam Pass.
 It is technically demanding and often closed to foreigners due to safety risks and military proximity.

 Charan Sparsh means touching the holy feet of Mount Kailash.
 Typically, pilgrims would trek from Dirapuk Monastery to the North Face and touch Mount Kailash sincerely.
 It adds 4–5 hours of hiking on unstable scree and ice.
 While spiritually significant, it is physically demanding and depends entirely on current local authorities and weather conditions.
-Please consult your guide regarding the latest access status during your trek.
+Please contact us regarding the latest access status during your trek.

 Yes, yak porter services are available and can be hired at Darchen.
-Although it cause an additional cost, we still highly recommend it for the 3-day trek.
+Although it cause an additional cost, I still highly recommend it for the 3-day trek.

 Yaks: Used primarily for heavy luggage.
 They are slow but steady.